 - Females and young males are yellowish but with the same wing and tail pattern as the adult males.

 White-winged Crossbills get their name from the shape of their bill!
-These finches evolved these unique beaks to open up pine cones, so they can eat the seeds inside.
+These finches evolved these unique beaks to open up pine cones so that they can eat the seeds inside.

 Individual White-winged Crossbills can eat up to 3,000 conifer seeds each day.

-In fact, some people are able to locate crossbills by hearing them crunching while opening cones in the trees.
+In fact, some people can locate crossbills by hearing them crunching while opening cones in the trees.